 Remember, we promised to talk about another classification method?
 The time has come!

 The closed type.
-Imagine a company selling goods or providing services which decided to make an online wallet app for its customers.
+Imagine a company selling goods or providing services, which decided to make an online wallet app for its customers.
 And these customers will be able to use such a wallet only in its stores (or salons, whatever!).
-Say, Walmart Pay, we've mentioned while describing delivery technology, is designed exclusively for the Walmart network.
+Say, Walmart Pay, which we've mentioned while describing delivery technology, is designed exclusively for the Walmart network.

 The open type.
 It's quite simple: these iOS and Android digital wallets are freely used to pay for goods and services (including financial ones), withdraw and transfer funds, etc.